NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    ======================================  ==================================================================

 Note that the "Delivered" loads represent the energy delivered by the HVAC/DHW system; if a system is significantly undersized, there will be unmet load not reflected by these values.
+If the home is not fully conditioned (e.g., a room air conditioner that only meets 30% of the cooling load), the reported load will be likewise reduced compared to a home that is fully conditioned.

 Annual Unmet Hours
 ~~~~~~~~~~~~~~~~~~